denis-sokmener/rfm_segmentation/README.md

 jupyter notebook rfm_analysis.ipynb
 ```

-Place `bank_transactions.csv` inside the `data/` directory and run the notebook from top to bottom to reproduce all outputs.
+Place `bank_transactions.csv` inside the `data/` directory and run the notebook from top to bottom to reproduce all visualizations.

 ---

-# Possible Next Steps
+# Future Improvements

-- Interactive Streamlit dashboard
+- Customer Lifetime Value (CLV)
-- Churn prediction using RFM features
+- Churn Prediction
-- Customer Lifetime Value (CLV) estimation
+- Interactive Streamlit Dashboard
-- Campaign performance analysis
+- Campaign Performance Analysis
-- A/B testing framework for segment-based marketing
+- Marketing ROI Analysis

 ---

 # Conclusion

-This project demonstrates a complete customer analytics workflow, combining data cleaning, feature engineering, customer segmentation, visualization, and business interpretation to transform raw transaction data into actionable insights.
+This project demonstrates an end-to-end customer analytics workflow using RFM analysis on more than one million banking transactions.
+It combines data cleaning, exploratory analysis, feature engineering, customer segmentation, visualization, and business interpretation to transform raw transaction data into meaningful customer insights.